nodeschool/vancouver/meetup-templates/meetup-template-nodeschool.md

 Are you a beginner at using Node.js and/or JavaScript?
 Are you wanting a refresher?
 Are you looking to level up your knowledge?

 We don't have set classes, and as such it is considered a self study program.
-The Node School organization has a lot of workshops for you to learn from, and we help out along the way, but that doesn't mean you have to do the workshops, we are a diverse group of people learning and growing together.
+The NodeSchool organization has a lot of workshops for you to learn from, and we help out along the way, but that doesn't mean you have to do the workshops, we are a diverse group of people learning and growing together.

 Bring your laptops and, if you can, have Node.js installed before you arrive.
 It's time for another session of learning!